2024 Château Branaire-Ducru

 Backorder possible

 The Branaire-Ducru 2024 presents itself as a textbook example of classic elegance.
 The wine is refined and medium-bodied, with striking aromatic freshness and silky, finely polished tannins.
-The proportion of Cabernet Sauvignon is particularly high this year – a reflection of the favorable conditions during the late harvest, particularly the lack of rain.
+The proportion of Cabernet Sauvignon is particularly high this year – a reflection of the favorable conditions during the late harvest, notably the lack of rain.
 This vintage excels in purity and beautiful balance.
-Floral accents and bright red fruit reappear convincingly on the finish.
-If barrel aging further rounds out the edges, this could develop into an exceptionally refined and harmonious wine.
+Floral accents and bright red fruit return convincingly on the finish.
+If barrel aging further rounds off the edges, this could develop into an extremely refined and harmonious wine.

-Saint-Julien is one of the most famous red wines from the Bordeaux region.
-The appellation comprises wines from the Saint-Julien-Beychevelle commune in the Médoc and covers an area of 3.5 to 4 km².
-It is located approximately 10 km north of Margaux on the Gironde estuary and borders Pauillac to the north.
+Saint-Julien is one of the most famous red wines of the growing Bordeaux region.
+The area of controlled Appellation includes wines from the commune of Saint-Julien-Beychevelle in the Médoc and covers an area of 3.5 to 4 km.
+It is located approximately 10 km north of Margaux on the Gironde, and borders directly on Pauillac to the north.

 Available as of Apr 30, 2027